mmd-afegbua/augmented-rpc/README.md

 ./test-augmented-rpc.sh
 ```

-Perfect for subgraph syncing workloads that need fast, reliable RPC access with intelligent caching.
+Perfect for high-throughput workloads that need fast, reliable RPC access with intelligent caching and automatic failover.